 4. Design your BI with the end user in mind

 You can lessen the learning curve for your customers with an intuitive analytics solution that helps them ask questions of their data quickly.
 And the more you understand how they use that data, the better you can design their analytics to work for them.

-This can even mean working directly with your customers to get feedback throughout the design process—as Joshua Smith, Creative Director, Analytics at Front Health and Midwest Health Collaborative, explained in his presentation at Tableau Conference 2018.
-Joshua’s team conducted social research and interviews, dived into previous reports, developed decision-mapping, and even invited end users to wireframing and whiteboarding sessions—all to understand their goals, decision-making, and how to jointly develop analytics that empower them to take action from within their existing workflows.
+To reduce cycles of iteration, many developers work directly with their customers to get feedback during the design process.
+This could mean conducting social research and interviews, developing decision-mapping, and even inviting end users to wireframing and whiteboarding sessions.
+Bringing end users into the design process early can help you better understand their goals, decision-making, and how to jointly develop analytics that help them to take action efficiently and effectively from within their existing workflows.

 5. Get to market fast—and stay innovative

-Getting to market faster means offering greater speed to insight for your customers—before your competitors can.
+Getting to market faster means offering greater speed to insight for your customers, partners, and employees—before your competitors can.
 But deploying a great analytics solution quickly today doesn’t guarantee its value tomorrow.
 To keep up with evolving customer needs, you’ll need to ensure you can continuously innovate and make valuable improvements to your analytics solution quickly.
-This means dedicated research and an ongoing resource investments to keep the analytics component as valuable to your customers as your core product.
+This means dedicated research and ongoing resource investments to keep the analytics component as valuable to your customers as your core product.

 6. Partner with an industry leader

+The big question is often “build or buy?”
 Should you choose to integrate a widely-used, leading analytics solution, you'll be able to offer your customers best-in-class analytics and constant innovation driven by trusted expertise and global user feedback—keeping your teams focused on your core business.
-You’ll not only benefit from less time required to develop and launch, but customers may already be familiar with some features and functionality.
+You’ll not only benefit from less time required to develop and launch, but your customers may already be familiar with some features and functionality.

 Offer your customers the best analytics experience